About Unified Data Classification

 Because the data doesn't leave your organization's network, the automatic data classification process is secure.
 The samples used during the automatic data classification process are temporarily added to the Edge site cache.
 They are not transferred to Collibra.

-This means that the classification doesn't rely on machine learning, which makes issues and changes more transparent.
+The process doesn't rely on machine learning, which makes issues and changes more transparent.
 Using classification rules also provides high flexibility and allows for customizations.

-Data classification steps
+Steps overview: Data classification

 Step